hyphz/hyphz.github.io/data/texts.md

 Spend an Action Point.
 Replace the enemy where it started its movement.
 Its Move Action is still expended.
-If it moved with an action other than a Move action, the action is still expended, but other parts of the action may take effect if they apply from the enemy's new position.
+If it moved with an action other than a Move action, the action is still expended and the target may no longer move using that action, but other parts of the action may take effect if they apply from the enemy's new position.
 @@Slide!
 **Trigger:** An enemy moves.

 Spend an Action Point.
 Replace the enemy where it started its movement, then slide it its speed and knock it Prone.
 Its Move Action is still expended.
-If it moved with an action other than a Move action, the action is still expended, but other parts of the action may take effect if they apply from the enemy's new position.
+If it moved with an action other than a Move action, the action is still expended and the target may no longer move using that action, but other parts of the action may take effect if they apply from the enemy's new position.
 @@SaveorSuck
 The target must make a Saving Throw.
 If it fails, it is Stunned until the end of its next turn.
 If it succeeds, it is Distracted instead.